Gnostic Capital Management

 - Some say that buy-and-hold is dead and call it a lazy person’s way to invest.
 Those persons might be well advised to remember the words of Bill Gates.
 “I choose a lazy person to do a hard job.
 Because a lazy person will find an easy way to do it.”

 - Few investors have demonstrated the degree of success in security selection and portfolio assembly, as has McDuff, over the past 20 years.
 Even fewer have done so with a long-only, unhedged account.
 Taking into account the incredibly low turn ratio and the lower than expected portfolio volatility experienced over the history of the account; the number of investors, globally, that can report comparable absolute returns, holding publicly traded securities, might be counted on the fingers of both hands.
-The portfolio stands out as a beacon for those who believe in disciplined active management.
+The portfolio represents a beacon for all who subscribe to the notion of disciplined active management.